itsdayo/Dotnet-React-Eventure/README.md

-# Reactivities Planner
+#  Eventure Planner

-This guide walks you through setting up and running the Reactivities Planner application, both locally and with Docker.
+This guide walks you through setting up and running the  Eventure Planner application, both locally and with Docker.

 ## Getting Started